-On July 1, 2021 Mr. Grametbauer took a position of a member of the Supervisory Board of Philip Morris ČR a.s. elected by the employees of Philip Morris ČR a.s. as their representative instead of Mr. Richard Vašíček, whose term of office ended on June 30, 2021 (for other reason than its expiry), for a period of three years from the election of Mr. Vašíček, i.e. until December 9, 2022.
+Mr. Kodaj was elected as a member of the Supervisory Board of Philip Morris ČR a.s. by the employees of Philip Morris ČR a.s. on March 17, 2023, as their representative for a period of three years.

-In the previous five years Mr. Grametbauer was and still is a member of the administrative, management or supervisory bodies or a partner of the following companies:
+In the previous five years Mr. Kodaj was and still is a member of the administrative, management or supervisory bodies or a partner of the following companies:

-Function Company Name Jurisdiction of

-Incorporation Appointed Date Resigned

-Supervisory Board Member Philip Morris ČR a.s.
-Czech Republic 1.7.2021
+Function Company Name Jurisdiction of Incorporation Date Appointed Date Resigned Company Name Date Appointed Date Resigned Supervisory Board Member Philip Morris ČR a.s.
+Czech Republic 17.3.2023